MchainNetwork/mchain-docs/docs/learn/faq.md

 ### What is the MARK Token?
 Monetary Asset Reward Key (MARK) is the native utility token of the Mchain platform, used for transactions, staking, and participating in governance.
 It plays a pivotal role in maintaining and operating the Mchain network.

-### What is BEER Token?
-BEER is a meme token on Mchain, minted as a reward for block creators.
-It's designed for fun and community engagement rather than as a serious financial instrument.

 ### What is the Community Pool?
 The Community Pool is a reserve of MARK tokens, funded through blockchain operations.
 It's used to finance community-approved projects and initiatives contributing to the Mchain ecosystem.